 “the UK had been able to meet rising demand for tertiary education with more resources … by finding effective ways to share the costs and benefits”.

 However, the £9,000 fee cap that was set in 2012 is now worth £8,500 in real terms.
 If we leave it unchanged, it will be worth £8,000 by the end of this Parliament.
-As my noble friend Lord Willetts alluded to in his speech, the Labour Government under Prime Minister Tony Blair sensibly put in place new legal powers in 2004, which allow Governments to maintain university fees in line with inflation through a negative procedure.
+As my noble friend Lord Willetts alluded to, the Labour Government under Prime Minister Tony Blair sensibly put in place new legal powers in 2004 which allow Governments to maintain university fees in line with inflation through a negative procedure.
 Rather than increasing the fees for everyone, we are allowing only high-quality providers to increase their fees in line with inflation.
-Universities UK and GuildHE, the two main representative bodies that collectively represent more than 170 higher education providers in England, Wales, Scotland and Northern Ireland have made it clear that allowing the value of fees to be maintained in real terms is essential if our providers are to continue to deliver high-quality teaching.
+Universities UK and GuildHE, the two main representative bodies that collectively represent more than 170 higher education providers in England, Wales, Scotland and Northern Ireland, have made it clear that allowing the value of fees to be maintained in real terms is essential if our providers are to continue to deliver high-quality teaching.

 The importance of this was expressed by Gordon McKenzie the CEO of GuildHE when he wrote that,

 “fees had to rise by inflation at some point and it was fairer for students if those rises were linked to an assessment of quality.”